"

 Data visualization is an invaluable tool for exploring, interpreting, and communicating the structure of a dataset.
 This chapter introduced several key types of visualizations, including bar plots, histograms, density plots, boxplots, violin plots, and Q–Q plots.
 Each provides unique insights into a dataset’s distribution, central tendency, and variability.
 Visual tools help identify patterns, detect outliers, and assess assumptions, such as normality, that guide statistical decision-making.
 In Jamovi, creating these visualizations is straightforward, enabling researchers to interpret their data more effectively and communicate findings clearly.

-- Bar plots are ideal for visualizing and comparing frequencies across categorical variables.
+• Bar plots are ideal for visualizing and comparing frequencies across nominal variables.